Vishalsnw/News/replit.md

 ## Overview

 This is a mobile-first web application that aggregates Indian newspapers' e-papers into a single platform.
-Users can browse newspapers organized by language (English, Hindi, Marathi, Tamil, Telugu, Bengali, and others), view e-papers in an embedded viewer, and manage favorites.
+Users can browse newspapers organized by language (English, Hindi, Marathi, Tamil, Telugu, Bengali, and others), and open e-papers directly in a new browser tab for the best reading experience.
 The app features a Google News-style interface optimized for mobile devices with Material Design principles, offering access to 30+ Indian newspapers across multiple languages and regions.

+**Key Feature**: E-papers open in new browser tabs (not embedded) to ensure compatibility with all newspapers, as most papers block iframe embedding.

 ## User Preferences